Seriousattempts/ShaderScriptContainer/README.md

 ## **Windows 10**

 Prerequisites
-- RetroArch
 - ROM
-- Save State
+- Save State (From RetroArch)
-- Bios* (If the core requires it)
+- BIOS* (If the core requires it)
-- Initial internet connection
+- Initial internet connection (To build the docker image)

 ### *1*. **Download the following:**
 - VcXsrv Windows X Server: https://github.com/marchaesen/vcxsrv